History of union busting in the United States

-Strike breaking and union busting, 1870s–1935
+Strikebreaking and union busting, 1870s–1935

-Hiring agencies specialising in anti-union practices has been an option available to employers from the bloody strikes of the last quarter of the nineteenth century, until today.
+Hiring agencies specialising in anti-union practices have been an option available to employers from the bloody strikes of the last quarter of the nineteenth century, until today.

 Working with owner John D. Rockefeller, Charles Pratt's Astral Oil Works in 1874 began to buy refineries in Brooklyn to decrease competition.
 Around this time, the coopers' union opposed Pratt's efforts to cut back on certain manual operations, as they were the craftsmen who made the barrels that held the oil.
 Pratt busted the union, and his strategies for breaking up the organization were adopted by other refineries.

 Creative methods of union busting have been around for a long time.
 In 1907, Morris Friedman reported that a Pinkerton agent who had infiltrated the Western Federation of Miners managed to gain control of a strike relief fund, and attempted to exhaust that union's treasury by awarding lavish benefits to strikers.
 However, many attacks against unions have used force of one sort or another, including police action, military force, or recruiting goon squads.